Is it just a good stretch?

 Where can I park?

-The entire adjacent parking lot next to our space is available and only shared with one other business, providing ample parking for all of our students!
+Most of the adjacent parking lot next to our space is available for True North Yoga students as it is only shared with one other business.
+The spots for the business that shares the parking lot are clearly marked, so please do not park in these.
+This should still provide ample parking for all of our students!

 Do you have any free class options?